coderetreat/coderetreat.org/facilitators/facilitation.md

 ## Lunch

 Lunch should be long.
 Participants should have the opportunity to socialize and discuss the morning.
+A lunch break is an explicit disruption of flow, so expect a slow start after it. **Two hours** will allow for a comfortable lunchtime plus socialising afterwards.

 ### Session 4, 5, 6